Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 Great preaching is meant to move both our hearts and minds.
 It should bring us to a greater, multi-faceted understanding of God, and knowledge of our own sin.
 It should bring us to a deep conviction of our sin, a terror and reverence of God, and deeper affection for God because of His mercy and love!
 The **role of the preacher** is to, as [Ephesians 3:8](https://www.biblegateway.com/passage/?search=Ephesians+3%3A8&version=ESV) says, **preach the unsearchable riches of Christ**.

-Personally speaking, I like to look for expositional preaching, as I find that it is often quite rich than other styles.
+Personally speaking, I like to look for expositional preaching, as I find that it is often richer than other styles.
 That isn't to say that topical preaching is bad.
 If done well, topical preaching is just as good and also necessary!
 Expositional preaching in particular highlights the richness of scripture itself, which is a wonderful treat in itself.
 But, you're allowed to have preferences on preaching styles!
 My preferences have changed over the years of following Jesus.
 I don't absolutely hate what I listened to before, as I believe it has some level of merit (and of course, preaches the core message of the gospel), and I'm glad for it.
 Looking back, I'm also just as glad I've matured and learned to appreciate richer preaching.
-The point is, **you're allowed to have preference in preaching styles, so long as the preaching is grounded in scripture** (though I myself would definitely do a double-take if there is a pattern of topical preaching that is purely seeker-friendly in style).
+The point is, **you're allowed to have preference in preaching styles, so long as the preaching is grounded in Scripture** (though I myself would definitely do a double-take if there is a pattern of topical preaching that is purely seeker-friendly in style).

 ## Community